-Coytee Loop Branch Trail: The Coytee Loop Branch extends north from the Coytee Trailhead 2.4 miles and includes a 1.6–mile self-guided interpretive loop trail that incorporates eight learning sites marked by lettered posts along the trail.
+Coytee Loop Branch Trail: The Coytee Loop Branch extends north from the Coytee Trailhead 2.4 miles and includes a 1.2–mile self-guided interpretive loop trail that incorporates eight learning sites marked by lettered posts along the trail.
 There is a bench about half-way around the loop looking out over scenic Tellico Lake.
 A trail guide for the interpretive trail is available for checkout from the Tellico Village Library or online.

 Sinking Creek Branch Trail: This 4.5 mile trail extends south from Coytee Trailhead to Sinking Creek Trailhead and features several bridges.
 The 85 foot steel and concrete bridge erected by TVA in 2011 is elevated 15 feet above Coytee Cove adjacent to the trailhead.

-Jackson Bend Branch Trail: From the Lotterdale Campground entrance road, the Jackson Bend Branch Trail extends 5.0 miles to the Peterson Road Trailhead.
-This branch showcases a variety of landscapes and scenic views and includes an elevation gain of more than 100 feet.
+Jackson Bend Branch Trail: From the Lotterdale Campground entrance road, the Jackson Bend Branch Trail extends 5.1 miles to the Peterson Road Trailhead.
+This branch showcases a variety of landscapes and scenic views and includes an elevation gain of more than 200 feet.
 A 1/4 mile connecting trail to the map kiosk at the campground entrance provides ready access to the East Lakeshore Trail for campers.

 HUNTING: The trails are on public land that is open to hunting.
 The most active seasons along the trail are deer and turkey.
-For hunting season dates and additional information, visit the Tennessee Wildlife Resources Agency (TWRA) website - deer hunting regulations for Unit B pertain to the trail area.
+For hunting season dates and additional information, visit the Tellico WATer website or the Tennessee Wildlife Resources Agency (TWRA) website - deer hunting regulations for Unit B pertain to the trail area.
 Even though visibility is quite good in the woods, it is suggested that as a safety precaution, hikers should hike in groups and wear fluorescent orange or bright colors, visible from front and back, while using the trail during hunting seasons.